Donaim/proviral-pres1/slides.md

 4. **Output Files**:

-For every sample, CFEIntact generates detailed reports in CSV format — capturing defects, regions, and other relevant data.
+For every sample, CFEIntact generates detailed reports in CSV format.
+They capture defects, regions, and other relevant data.

 -->